SIR Epidemics on Evolving Erd\H{o}s-R\'enyi Graphs

 then there exists $r_0=r_0(\mu, \gamma,\omega,\alpha)>0$ such that

 They also showed that the phase transition is continuous when

 Note that there is a gap between \eqref{cond_discont} and \eqref{bbcond_cont}.
-They conjectured in \cite[Remark 2.4]{BB} that \eqref{cond_discont} should be both necessary and sufficient for a discontinuous phase transition.
-The following theorem, which is the main contribution of this paper, confirms this conjecture. \begin{theorem} Suppose
+They conjectured in \cite[Remark 2.4]{MR4456028} that \eqref{cond_discont} should be both necessary and sufficient for a discontinuous phase transition.
+The following theorem of our work confirms this conjecture.

+\begin{theorem} Consider the SIR-$\omega$ model starting with one infected individual and the rest being susceptible.
+Suppose

 then for any $\ep>0$, there exists $\lambda_1>\lambda_c$ such that